almende/eve/implementations/java/agents.md

 called, which can be overridden too.

-Initialization and destruction of an agents instances is managed by the AgentFactory.
+Initialization and destruction of an agents instances is managed by the AgentHost.
 Depending on cache settings, agents may be kept in memory, or may be destroyed at any time.
 An agent can also be instantiated multiple times.
 It is possible that for every incoming request a new instance of the agent